Ailanthus altissima: United States

-As early as 1886, the City of Atlanta, Georgia adopted an ordinance against the Ailantus tree.
-The first Ordinance listed in The Code of the City of Atlanta Part II - Ordinance is titled Chapter 1, Ailantus Tree Section 252, "Requires removal of Ailantus tree".
+As early as 1886, the City of Atlanta, Georgia adopted an ordinance against the Ailanthus tree.
+The first Ordinance listed in The Code of the City of Atlanta Part II - Ordinance is titled Chapter 1, Ailanthus Tree Section 252, "Requires removal of Ailanthus tree".
 In it, the tree is declared a public nuisance and allows for a fine of $50 for any person owning or occupying any lot with the Tree of Heaven.
 It also authorizes the Street Committee to destroy all such trees growing on City property.

 In William Faulkner's 1931 novel, Sanctuary, a "heaven-tree" stands outside the Jefferson jail, where Lee Goodwin and a "negro murderer" are incarcerated.
 The tree is associated with the black prisoner's despair in the face of his impending execution and the spirituals that he sings in chorus with other black people who keep a sort of vigil in the street below: